Georgegriff/griffadev/src/posts/building-dynamic-static-sites/building-dynamic-static-sites.md

 ## Moving your calls to external APIs to build time

-This is approach is not a silver bullet, not every feature would support this, e.g. if you want to work with user submitted content, but if all you are showing is content that changes infrequently, moving the data fetching to build time can be a really great solution.
+This is approach is not a silver bullet, not every feature would support this, e.g. if you want to work with user submitted content.
+However, if all you are showing is content that changes infrequently, moving the data fetching to build time can be a really great solution.

 The static site I built for my brothers' business uses [Eleventy](https://11ty.dev), a fantastic static site generator.
 I wrote about getting started with 11ty in [How I got started with 11ty](https://griffa.dev/posts/how-i-got-started-with-11ty/).